miguelfreitas93/CxSOAP-API-Examples/Powershell/README.md

 This folder contains the following Checkmarx SOAP API examples:

     - Add Comment to Results
     - Add New Application User Company Manager to Multiple Companies
     - Add New Application User Company Manager to Company
     - Add New Application User Reviewer with Severity Permissions to Team
     - Add New Application User Reviewer to Multiple Teams
     - Add New Application User Reviewer to Team
     - Add New Application User Scanner with Delete and Not Exploitable Permissions to Team
     - Add New Application User Scanner with Delete Permissions to Team
     - Add New Application User Scanner with Not Exploitable Permissions to Team
     - Add New Application User Scanner to Multiple Teams
     - Add New Application User Scanner to Team
     - Add New Application User Server Manager to Team
     - Add New Application User SP Manager to Multiple SPs
     - Add New Application User SP Manager to SP
     - Add Team to User
     - Change Assignee of Results
     - Change Severity of Results
     - Change State of Results
     - Create Empty Preset
+    - Create Empty Preset Parameterized
     - Delete Preset
+    - Delete Preset Parameterized
     - Delete User
     - Duplicate Preset
+    - Duplicate Preset Parameterized
     - Get All Teams
     - Get All Users
     - Get Branch Projects
     - Get Customized Queries
     - Get Last Scan Results
     - Get List of Inactive Users
     - Get Presets
     - Get User
     - Login
     - Rename Preset
+    - Rename Preset Parameterized

 # Security